 - Recovering compromised data

 What to look for as a cyber insurance buyerMany well-known insurance companies offer cyber insurance policies.
-We work with the top carriers in the country to be sure your needs are met.
+We work with the top carriers in the country to help you meet your needs.
 Like any business insurance, cyber insurance coverage varies by insurer and policy.

 When shopping around and comparing policies among insurers, here are some things to look for and ask about:

 - What are the deductibles?
 Be sure to compare deductibles closely among insurers, just like you do with health, vehicle and facility policies.